 Last year, Planned Parenthood added new subcategories under “Other Women’s Health Services” — “Miscarriage Care” and “Well-Women Exams.”
 While “Miscarriage Care” declined slightly in 2016 (no details on what “miscarriage care” entails), “Well-Women Exams” rose four percent.

 In 2015, Planned Parenthood also introduced the subcategory “Other Contraception Services” to the Contraception category.
 This “Other” subcategory, which the abortion corporation does not define, increased nearly 13 percent from 2015 to 2016.
-What is interesting is that adding these additional categories keeps Planned Parenthood’s abortion services conveniently at 3 percent of the organization’s overall services.
+What is interesting is that adding these additional categories keeps the abortion profiteer’s abortion services conveniently at 3 percent of the organization’s overall services.
 Live Action has previously shown, however, that this three percent figure is complete nonsense, and is arrived at through a great deal of manipulation.
 The Washington Post even called this statistic “misleading,” awarding it three Pinocchios, and Slate called it “the most meaningless abortion statistic ever.”

 Planned Parenthood once operated 900 facilities, yet today, states on its website that it now operates “more than 600 health centers,” a further decline of nearly 8 percent from what they published on their website last year.

 While these kinds of decreases are good news, the tragedy is that one in every seven patients at the abortion corporation has an abortion.
 Money is fungible and can be used to pay for facilities and staff who commit abortion.
 And while Congress fails to defund Planned Parenthood, taxpayers are forced to continue to monetarily support an abortion business that takes the lives of approximately 881 preborn children per day.
 The time to defund is now.